adimyth/supabase/README.md

    | ***Note***: You might face some errors when migrating using pgloader.
    1. In case of `PGLOADER.CONNECTION:DB-CONNECTION-ERROR`, restart the mysql service.
+   2. In case of `QMYND:MYSQL-UNSUPPORTED-AUTHENTICATION` follow the steps mentioned in this [stackoverflow answer](https://stackoverflow.com/a/60789550/9061899)
+   3. In case of `assertion failed: state update should occur from waiters' queue` I have raised a [GitHub issue](https://github.com/dimitri/pgloader/issues/1386) -> will update if some solution arises
-   2. For other errors, repeat the above command until successful.
+   4. For other errors, repeat the above command until successful.

 5. Apply existing migrations
     ```bash